CurlyMoo/rules/README.md

 $a = 1;
 $b = $a;
 ```

 In this case, the integer value 1 is stored on the stack and associated to the `variable` token.
-When the value of `$a` is stored in `$b` the association of the value is just changed from `$a` to `$b` instead of popping the value from the stack, realigning all subsequent values on the stack, and inserting it again.
+When the value of `$a` is stored in `$b` the association of the value is just changed from `$a` to `$b` instead of popping the value from the stack, moving all subsequent values on the stack, and inserting it again.

+### 2nd heap

+The rule library will automatically detect if the memory is located in the 1st or 2nd heap and if the library runs in 2nd heap fast mode or safe mode.